 These are only a few details you should have in your plan.

 A business plan also helps you get a loan from a bank.
 If you have a detailed plan full of research on the market, it proves your commitment to reaching your goals and traditional lenders will be more willing to lend you money.
 When you reach your goals, you should be able to repay the loan.

-Every state has different real estate laws and each county also has its own laws and requirements.
-Check out your requirements through your state’s Department of Business and Professional Regulations.
+Every state has different real estate laws and even every county can have a different way of doing things. familiarize yourself with the local rules through your state’s Department of Business and Professional Regulations.

 It’s important to do your research.
 You want every detail and fee taken care of.